ibm-cloud-docs/citrix-netscaler-vpx/hsm-initialize-hsm.md

 Lastly, the cloning domain is a shared identifier that allows objects to be formed among a group of HSMs.
 This is typically used for backup and/or HA.

-Refer to the [LunaSH Command Reference Guide](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/lunash_command_reference_guide.pdf){: new_window} for all available commands supported in the HSM CLI.
+Refer to the [LunaSH Command Reference Guide](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/lunash_command_reference_guide.pdf){: external} for all available commands supported in the HSM CLI.